Hi ya’ll! Being that school is starting, or has already started for some, got me thinking of ways I could help my child be excited for school.

 Disclaimer– I AM NOT a professional therapist, doctor, teacher, or child rearing guru.
 These suggestions are simply ideas that have worked for my family.
 If you are looking for professional help, please discontinue reading now.
 But if you are interested in some helpful tips I encourage you to read on!

-3. Let them help pick out their First Day Of School outfit.
 Sadly enough our children, even at the age of 6, can struggle with confidence.
 However, something as small as the right t-shirt can give them that extra boost of confidence, even in their studies!

 P.S.-If you are looking for school outfits on a tight budget this thrift store is perfect!